tzing/secrets.env/docs/provider/kubectl.rst

 Secrets section
 ---------------

-The configurations within the ``secrets`` section determine the resources to be read.
+The configurations within the ``secrets`` section determine the object and the field to be read.

 .. note::